Community Multiplier – Member Match Program

 • Priority areas

-Community Multiplier matching grants support non-profit organizations based in Indiana or Michigan who are working on affordable housing initiatives in the below defined Priority Areas:
+Community Multiplier matching grants support nonprofit organizations based in Indiana or Michigan who are mission-aligned to provide or support new construction or preservation of affordable housing and who are working on initiatives within one or more of the below Priority Areas.

-Emerging developers – Real estate developers who have not previously been funded by FHLBank Indianapolis and are new to the industry (less than 2 years in industry).
+Programs that support real estate developers who have not previously been funded by FHLBank Indianapolis and are new to the housing industry (less than 2 years in industry) that support expanding the construction or preservation of affordable housing units.
+Support may include pre-development, capacity building, or project-specific activities that advance projects to construction.